Mexico has a comprehensive legal and statutory Immigration Policy affecting Mexicans and foreign nationals

 How you go about applying for your visa will depend on your circumstances, how much Spanish you speak, and how much time you have to deal with the bureaucracy involved in the application process.

 A good immigration lawyer will be up-to-speed on the latest legislation as well as the latest “on the ground” policies being implemented at a local level.
-A lawyer will also be able to assess your individual circumstances and suggest a proper course of action, based on your personal situation, that will have the best chance of leading to a successful application.
 A good lawyer will also advise you if it is not possible for a person in your circumstance to make a successful application.

 Personalized consultation support

-If you want advice about your immigration choices, based on your own individual circumstances, our Mexico Immigration Assistance Service can help.
-It’s staffed by immigration and expatriate consultants who can help you to understand your options and determine a pathway for your immigration to Mexico.
+If you want advice about your immigration choices, based on your own individual circumstances, as well as practical tele-support assistance to help you get thorough the procedures yourself, our Mexico Immigration Assistance Service can help.
+It’s staffed by immigration and expatriate consultants who can help you to understand your options and determine a pathway for your immigration to Mexico and then support you as make your way through the procedures.